 While many French and German relationships were forced, there were some that were based on a romantic connection.
 Many photos were taken from German POWs, which clearly showed them with their French girlfriends or wives during the the Second World War.

-Whether the relationships were optional or forced, they were considered horizontal collaboration and something the women were heavily persecuted for at the end of the war.
+Whether the relationships were optional or forced, they were considered horizontal collaboration and something the women were heavily persecuted for at the end of the conflict.

-Some of the women who’d had romantic relationships with German soldiers were lucky, traveling to Germany with their husbands or boyfriends while France was being liberated.
+Some of the women who’d had romantic relationships with German soldiers were lucky, as they traveled to Germany with their husbands or boyfriends while France was being liberated.
 Those who couldn’t leave, however, were targeted for their horizontal collaboration.
 In fact, the anger toward these women was so strong that some were falsely accused of fraternizing with the enemy.

 Les femmes tondues